BhJaipal/snip-hub/README.md

-# Express-and-CoddingHub
+# Express-and-CodingHub

-I am gonna create CoddinghubButBetter with Express and remove that one
+I am gonna create CodinghubButBetter with Express and remove that one